Readability Formulas

-Right from their inception in the late 1940s, readability formulas revolutionized the writing style of everyone.
-These formulas affect every industry because of their all-appealing premise—they make documents or text “readable” for the intended audience.
+Why the Education Industry Needs Readability FormulasThe popularity of readability formulas in the 20th century revolutionized the writing style of everyone.
+These formulas affect every industry because of their all-appealing premise—they help writers make documents or text “readable” for the intended audience.
 Every industry has a target audience when it prepares any kind of text.
 Such is the case with the academic sector which targets students and teachers.

-As of 2020, over 90% of educational publishers reported using readability formulas to guide the development of their textbooks and learning materials. – International Journal of Publishing
+As of 2020, over 90% of educational publishers reported using readability formulas to help develop textbooks and learning materials. –International Journal of Publishing

 Using readability formulas in the educational sector has many benefits.
 The most important ones include: